Frequently Asked Questions About Surrogacy

 This is why it is important to have a Gestational Carrier Agreement that clearly states that the gestational carrier/surrogate does not intend to have parental rights to the child.
 Additionally, it is important that parents work with attorneys to obtain a parentage order, usually through a court proceeding, that terminates any rights of the gestational carrier/surrogate (and her husband, if she is married) and establishes the parents’ parental rights.

 No. Intended parents in a surrogacy arrangement will need to go through a process (usually in the courts but some states have administrative processes) to establish their parental rights to the child born via gestational carrier/surrogate.
 The parentage process looks to establish the parental rights of the intended parents and terminate any rights the surrogate (and the surrogate’s spouse, if she is married) may be presumed to have under the law.
 The process generally begins once the gestational carrier/surrogate is in the second trimester.
 While it is not mandatory to work with an attorney in the gestational carrier’s/surrogate’s state for the Gestational Carrier Agreement, it is important to work with an attorney in the state where the parentage order will be obtained for the parentage process.
 The Law Office of Melissa L. Torto, LLC, can provide referrals and recommendations for this portion of the process.
+Once a referral is made, the parentage attorney will go over the next steps and gather information for drafting the parentage documents.
+Once the documents are drafted and signed, they are filed with a court with proper jurisdiction.
+In some states, attorneys are allowed to file the documentation before the birth and obtain a “pre-birth order.”
+This pre-birth order is then sent to the delivering hospital ahead of the birth.
+In other states, state law requires that the attorney file for the parentage order after the birth and obtain a “post-birth order.”
+In those instances, a health care proxy or power of attorney is sent to the delivering hospital, so you can make medical decisions for the child and take custody of the child upon birth.

 What happens if I choose not to get a parentage order?